fitbl4nk/bl4nk.kr/content/blog/CyberSpace CTF 2024 - shop/index.md

 As in the payload above, the partially overwritten address is returned during the 3rd `buy`, allowing us to modify values stored in heap.

-### Unsorted bin attack
+### Unsorted Bin Attack
-To proceed further, the binary has no output sections, making leaks impossible.
+To proceed further, the binary has no printing codes, making leaks impossible.

-Thinking about what we have, while we don't know addresses, manipulating `next_chunk` enables AAW.
+Thinking about what we have, while we don't know addresses, AAW is possible by manipulating `next_chunk`.

-While pondering, I thought that like partially overwriting the heap address stored in `next_chunk` earlier, if a libc address is stored there, we could partial overwrite to write to the libc region.
+While pondering, I thought that just like partially overwriting the heap address stored in `next_chunk` earlier, if a libc address is stored there, we could partial overwrite to write somewhere in libc memory.

-Getting a libc address into `next_chunk` is possible with unsorted bin attack, but requires careful chunk overlapping.
+Getting a libc address into `next_chunk` can be accomplished with unsorted bin attack, but requires careful chunk overlapping.

-Illustrated as follows.
+Illustrated as follows:

 ![exploit scenario](https://github.com/user-attachments/assets/aece5a2b-2051-4b43-80b1-df68fea69396)

-First, since we'll ultimately perform AAW using chunks in fastbin, we send sufficiently sized (`0x60`) chunks to fastbin.
+First, since we'll ultimately perform AAW using chunks in fastbin, send sufficiently sized (0x60) chunks to fastbin.
 To send the victim chunk to unsorted bin, we need to carefully position intermediate chunks so the offset with `next_chunk` matches `size`.

 Also, since `next_chunk` being top chunk merges with top chunk instead of going to unsorted bin, we need to consider this.